Atlanta: From Railroads to Renaissance

 Georgia (Folk Pottery) On My Mind

-, Regents Professor of English and Director of the Folklore Curriculum, Georgia State University
+Dr. John A. Burrison, Regents Professor of English and Director of the Folklore Curriculum, Georgia State University

 SPONSOR RECEPTION

-Friday, April 24, 6:30 pm–8:30 pm
+Friday, April 24, 7:00 pm–8:30 pm

-Decorative Arts Trust members at the Sponsor level and above will receive an invitation to this special reception at the historic Piedmont Driving Club.
-Tracing its roots to 1887, the Piedmont Driving Club was founded by visionary developer Joel Hurt as a distinguished haven for refined leisure.
+A bastion of timeless elegance tracing its roots to 1887, the Piedmont Driving Club was founded by visionary developer Joel Hurt as a distinguished haven for leisure.
 The club’s architectural grandeur complements the vision of renowned landscape architect Frederick Law Olmsted Jr., who specialized in harmonizing architectural design with natural beauty.
+For over a century, the Piedmont Driving Club has captured the essence of Southern charm.

 FUNDRAISER FOR THE EMERGING SCHOLARS PROGRAM

-Saturday, April 25, 6:30 pm–8:00 pm
+Saturday, April 25, 6:00 pm–7:30 pm

-We are delighted by the invitation to join Trust members Eileen and Beverly “Bo” DuBose III at their elegant home along the Chattahoochee River for our Emerging Scholars Program Fundraiser.
-The Duboses graciously share their exquisite collections of silver, Chinese blue-and-white and armorial porcelain for the English market, English porcelain in the Bengal Tiger pattern, Civil War artifacts, and an extensive array of copper implements.
-The Deboses are dedicated supporters of the Trust’s Emerging Scholars Program through the founding of a scholarship enabling burgeoning curators and academics to join the Trust’s Study Trips Abroad.
+We are delighted by the invitation to join Trust members Eileen and Beverly “Bo” DuBose III at their splendid home along the Chattahoochee River for our Emerging Scholars Program Fundraiser.
+The DuBoses kindly share their exquisite collections of silver, Chinese blue-and-white and armorial porcelain for the English market, English porcelain in the Bengal Tiger pattern, Civil War artifacts, and an extensive array of copper implements.
+The DuBoses are dedicated supporters of the Trust’s Emerging Scholars Program through the founding of a scholarship enabling burgeoning curators and academics to join the Trust’s Study Trips Abroad.
 This intimate evening of connoisseurship and conviviality allows us to toast our hosts’ hospitality and lend support to the Trust’s efforts to encourage the next generation of curators and academics through a growing series of grants, scholarships, and internships.
 In 2025, nearly 70 graduate students and young professionals benefited from the Trust’s Emerging Scholars Program.

 A tax-deductible donation of $500 per person and prior registration is required to attend this fundraiser.